prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 association with Tracks or Busses.

 **Portaudio**
-: A free and open source set of **audio drivers**for Linux and Mac OS X.
+: A free and open source set of **audio drivers**for Linux and macOS.

 **Post-Fader** (Plugin or Send)
 : In the Mixer Strip, the post-fader area is the black space below the